ArtezGDA/Course-Material/README.md

 # Course Material

 This is the official course material for the ***Media Design*** course at **Artez Graphic Design Arnhem** (ArtezGDA).
 We're using GitHub to publish it and to make it easy for everyone to clone it, make versions of it and to share all the feedback right back in.
-This repository contains the Assignments (including learning goals, planning and evaluation criteria), Technical lessions and some notes about the rules and the software you need to install.
+This repository contains the Assignments (including learning goals, planning and evaluation criteria), Technical lessons and some notes about the rules and the software you need to install.

 ### Table of Contents